Skip to content

 TODAY IN KENTUCKY HISTORY

-Localtonians wish a Happy Anniversary Judge Todd and Lucy Washington, who wed in 1812 in the 1st White House wedding.
+Localtonians wish a Happy Anniversary to Judge Todd and Lucy Washington, who wed in 1812 in the 1st White House wedding.
 Todd married while an Associate Justice of the U.S. Supreme Court.
 He moved to Kentucky County from Virginia in 1783 and died in Frankfort.
 Lucy was Dolley Madison’s sister.

 Localtonians wish a Happy Birthday to Harrodsburg native Frances Wisebart Jacobs, born in 1843.
 Frances founded the United Way, one of the many charitable organizations she influenced.